 Trail running is an enjoyable and meditative experience for me.
 I love the feeling during and after a long run out in nature.

 I don’t tend to run many official races, preferring rather to run my own courses and trail maps.
-I do strive for the odd personal record and distance record here and there, but don’t take it too seriously.
-My primary achievement related goal for trail running is to keep pushing my personal distance record further.
+My goals are to generally strive for the odd personal distance record here and there.
+I don’t take it too seriously though.
+My primary achievement related goal for trail running is to keep pushing my distance record further.
 With this comes the benefit of finding new and interesting locations, sights, and scenery.

 I first started “trail running” as a kid in school (back in South Africa).
 For a short period of time, I was in the school cross country club.
-I ran short off-road runs once or twice a week.
-I believe the seed was planted during this time at the age of 10 or 11 years old.
+I ran short off-road runs once or twice a week during school cross country sessions.
+The seed must have been planted during this time at the age of 10 or 11 years old.